-What is the minimum share of sustainable investments with an are sustainable environmental objective that are not aligned with the EU Taxonomy? investments with an Not applicable. objective that do not
+What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?

 What is the minimum share of socially sustainable investments?

 What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?